Here's how you'll benefit by becoming a State of Nebraska, Department of Health and Human Services Employee.

 Top of Page

 Training and development opportunities are available to all DHHS staff.
 These range from personal growth to specific technical skills and management development.
 Classes are offered free of charge and are held during work time.
+Visit the Learning & Development page for additional information.

 Top of Page